ministryofjustice/bichard7-next-reporting/src/lambdas/top-exceptions-report/README.md

-# Store in S3
+# Top Exceptions Report

-A lambda that stores a given message in a file in an S3 bucket.
+A lambda that generates the top exceptions report and stores in S3.